OpenVidu/openvidu-cloud-devops/cloudformation-openvidu-demos/README.md

 */var/log/nginx/* Contains information about the proxy.

-*/var/log/supervisor/* Contains infomation about the output of your app.
+*/var/log/supervisor/* Contains information about the output of your app.

 You can also try to connect to the app directly to the port like: https://AWS_EC2_URL:YOUR_APP_PORT